stig/www.brautaset.org/_posts/2017-05-20-open-letter-to-anne-marie-mp.md

 I am wondering how the Conservatives can say you are "working for everyone" whilst giving the 15% of top earners<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> a tax break *5 times* the size of low earners<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup>?
-How is it fair that people on minimum wage should only get a £100 tax break but those who earn many times more should get a £500 tax break?
+How is it fair that people on minimum wage should only get a £100 tax break but those who earn more than £45,000 gets a £500 tax break?

 Now consider the ISA offerings you bumped the limits of to £20,000 per year.
 It would *technically* be possible to get this benefit if you earn